Video Game / King Arthurs Gold

 - Even if the enemies entire army is at your bases doorstep, if one guy captures the enemies last remaining base, it's a victory for you.

 - Jumping the Shark: Literally used as an advertisement on the website.
-Not the best idea, though, since it can just bite you in the behind.

 - Ludicrous Gibs: Happens when hit with a bomb explosion, or when falling far enough.
 Basically, enough damage to kill in one hit from full health will do it.